 realestate.com.au continues to be the leading property portal in Australia, with the number of people visiting realestate.com.au each month on average increasing 16% during the year to 9.8 million.
-This jumped to a new record of 11.9 million in May, or 60% of Australia's 18+ population8.
+This jumped to a new record of 11.9 million in May, or 60% of Australia's 18+ population.
 This unrivalled audience of people looking to buy, sell, rent or share property provides valuable insights to the Group on how people search and view property.

 More consumers are now using the realestate.com.au app than ever before.
-Average monthly launches of the realestate.com.au app increased 25% to 36.8 million9, and consumers are spending 4.1 times longer on the realestate.com.au app than the nearest competitor.
-This demonstrates a highly engaged audience who remain passionate and invested in the property market.
+Average monthly launches of the realestate.com.au app increased 25% to 36.8 million, and consumers are spending 4.1 times longer on the realestate.com.au app than the nearest competitor.